JasonK94/cursor_configs/docs/powershell_caveats.md

 The `cinit` command itself does not run the installer.
 The update mechanism works in two ways:
 1.  **Manual Update**: When you manually run `.\scripts\install.ps1`, the script updates the central repository (`~/.cursor_configs`) via `git pull`.
 This is for updating the installer logic itself.
 2.  **Automatic Update**: When you run `cinit`, the `init_project.ps1` script's first action is to run `git pull` from within the central repository.
 This ensures that every time you start a new project, you are using the latest version of the core logic, regardless of which PowerShell you run it from.
+You can also run `cupdate` at any time to refresh without kicking off a project initialization.

 ---